Frequently Asked Questions

 How do I know if MSAC is considering an application on which I may wish to comment?

-Stakeholders can identify MSAC applications on which they may wish to provide input by:
+To find MSAC applications on which you may wish to comment consider:

-• Subscribing to the MSAC Email Bulletin on the MSAC homepage.
-As a subscriber, you will receive email notifications about meeting agendas for MSAC and its sub-committees, including which applications will be considered; opportunities to provide input on an application; and consultation closing dates.
+• Subscribing to the MSAC email Bulletin on the MSAC website homepage.
+As a subscriber, you will receive email notifications about meeting agendas for MSAC and its subcommittees.
+These set out:

 • Searching the MSAC website for key terms.
-For example, if you are interested in applications relating to diabetes, use the ‘Search MSAC.gov.au’ facility to search for the word diabetes.
-This should identify applications with diabetes in the title, both current and past.
+For example, if you are looking for applications about diabetes, use the ‘Search MSAC.gov.au’ facility to search for the word diabetes.
+This should bring up applications with diabetes in the title, both current and past.

-If you believe there is an application progressing through MSAC that you wish to comment on, but you cannot locate it, you can email commentsMSAC@health.gov.au, providing as much information about the application as possible, and the department will try to assist you to identify the application.
+If you believe there is an application progressing through MSAC that you wish to comment on, but you cannot locate it, you can email: commentsMSAC@health.gov.au.
+Give us as much information about the application as possible, and the department will try to help you find it.

 What sort of information should I include in my consultation input?

-• How is the medical condition that the proposal applies to currently treated?
-What are the benefits and/or challenges of existing treatment?
+• What are the benefits and/or challenges of existing treatment/management?

 • If the medical service or technology received public funding, how would this impact consumers and carers?